smheidrich/non-go-terraform-provider-assessment/README.md

-To this end, what follows is a description of how Terraform discovers and interacts with providers, accompanied by some notes on how the interfaces in question could be implemented in different languages.
-The focus will be on scripting languages like Python, not so much on Go-like single-binary-producing languages like C or Rust (which would be easier to write providers in, as will be shown below).
+To this end, what follows is a description of how Terraform discovers and interacts with providers, accompanied by some notes on how the interfaces in question could be implemented in different languages and what difficulties or uncertainties there are.
+The focus is on scripting languages like Python, not so much on Go-like single-binary-producing languages like C or Rust (which would be easier to write providers in, as will be shown below).

 ## Downloading plugins & finding their executables